-The Department of Mass Communications provides instruction and experiences that will
+The Department of Mass Communications provides instruction and experiences where students are expected to

-- 1. Provide students with the skills, knowledge, and competencies to write and produce creative media projects for video, audio, print, public relations, and online media; - 2.
-Prepare students to adapt to the changing environment of media convergence; - 3.
-Provide students with opportunities to gain practical experience, leadership and creativity in video, audio, print, public relations, and online media; - 4.
-Discuss major events and leaders in the history of mass media and how these have influenced the global society; - 5.
-Instruct students in methods of media research as it pertains to their area of concentration and broaden their perspectives on the media industry; and - 6.
-Prepare students for graduate and/or professional studies, for careers in video, audio, print, public relations, and online media, and for service to their communities.
+- 1. demonstrate skills, knowledge, and competencies to write and produce creative media projects for video, audio, print, public relations, and online media; - 2. adapt to the changing environment of media convergence; - 3. demonstrate gained practical experience, leadership and creativity in video, audio, print, public relations, and online media; - 4. discuss major events and leaders in the history of mass media and how these have influenced the global society; - 5. articulate broad perspectives on the media industry as it pertains to their area of concentration; and - 6. be prepared for graduate and/or professional studies, for careers in video, audio, print, public relations, and online media, and for service to their communities.

 The General Education curriculum consists of a distribution of 39 semester credit hours.
-See pages 41-46 for details.
+See General Education Courses section for details.